-Apple Watch's heart rate monitor is accurate within 5bpm 98% of the time
+Apple Watch's heart rate monitor is accurate to 5bpm 89-98% of the time

 Apple Watch’s heart rate monitor measures 10 major metrics of heart health.
 But do we know how accurate the underlying heart rate sensor is?

-Here’s what the data shows: Apple Watch heart rate monitor accuracy Accuracy of Apple Watch heart rate monitor in various settings.
+Here’s what the data shows.
+The Apple Watch’s HR monitor is usually accurate within 5bpm: Apple Watch heart rate monitor accuracy -- foreground algorithm Accuracy of Apple Watch heart rate monitor in various settings, for foreground readings.
 Source: 2024 Apple study.

 Accuracy of Apple Watch heart rate monitor from academic studies